 Wrap Up

 Which of these two Waterdrop Reverse Osmosis models should you choose?
-Well, there are two things to consider: space and price.
+They both offer incredible value and water.
+But, there are two things to consider: space and price.
 If you are on a budget and have a smaller under-sink setup, the G2 is an obvious choice.

-However, they both offer incredible value and water.
-And although the difference isn’t substantial, it all boils down to taste.
-More filtration never hurts and if you can afford it, we say do it.
+However, if those variables aren’t applicable for your situation, although the difference isn’t substantial, it all boils down to taste.
+More filtration never hurts and if you can afford it, we say go for the G3.